Why Choose Us?

 - Extensive experience handling felony theft cases across Central Florida

-- Close review of valuation evidence and other elements that the state must prove
+- Close review of valuation evidence and ownership records

-- Strong negotiation skills to seek reductions or alternative outcomes
+- Strong negotiation skills for possible reductions or alternative outcomes

-- Trial-ready representation when litigation is the best option
+- Trial-ready representation when litigation is the right path

-- First-degree grand theft: Applies when the property is valued at over $100,000 or when specific circumstances exist, such as the use of a vehicle to cause damage.
+- First degree grand theft: Usually applies when property is valued at $100,000 or more, or when specific aggravating circumstances apply under Florida law.

 How Prosecutors Build Grand Theft Cases in Orlando